KennethMonteroS/power-bi-portfolio/README.md

 Hi, I'm Kenneth Montero Suárez, a data analyst with a strong interest in business intelligence, data visualization, and analytical problem-solving.

-In this portfolio, I present projects where I work across the data workflow—from data preparation and modeling to analysis and visualization—using tools such as Power BI, SQL, and Python to build interactive dashboards and deliver meaningful insights.
+In this portfolio, I present projects where I work across the data workflow, from data preparation and modeling to analysis and visualization, using tools such as Power BI, SQL, and Python to build interactive dashboards and deliver meaningful insights.

 I am passionate about turning data into insights that support better decision-making and continuous improvement.